 “Whoever finds their life will lose it, and whoever loses their life for My sake will find it.”- Matthew 10:39

-Nine years and counting – that’s how long I have been serving in church ministries.
+Nine years and counting – that’s how long I have been serving in church ministries…as of this writing.
 I was able to make a good estimate because I specified my involvements on my resume under “Volunteer / Ministry Work.”

 My commitment to these ministries began in a vow I made to God back in July 1999 to serve Him wholeheartedly after He healed my youngest sister from a deadly disease two years after our father died and our mother left us.

 All these years I’m serving God are done from a grateful heart for the life He gave and the many blessings He continue to give me and my family.